Ananthu100/bookstore-frontend/README.md

         -> State management using React UseState hooks.

-        -> Tailwind CSS is used for stylyinng and responsiveness
+        -> Tailwind CSS is used for styling and responsiveness

 Backend Rep : https://github.com/Ananthu100/bookstore-backend